 Curriculum development is grounded in an educational philosophy that emphasises the centrality of the learner within the learning process and which supports the personal and professional development of each student’s competence to foster innovation, critical thinking, and ethical and professional practice.
 ACI Global and its Registered Alliance Partners Courses “Curriculum’s” are structured to enable participants to be innovative practitioners, expand their professional interests, and develop ongoing continuous improvement to achieve high achiever status through ISO Personal Certification.

 The curriculum development process begins with a Needs Analysis, which can be conducted in different ways.
 In a learning environment, the goal of needs analysis is to identify which occupational areas have enough employment opportunities and will attract enough candidates to justify a competency based program.
-Several factors enter into this analysis, such as required skills, tasks, knowledge and competencies in the occupation and whether the competency program should be offered online or at the organisations premises.
+Several factors enter into this analysis, such as required skills, special needs, tasks, knowledge and competencies in the occupation and whether the competency program should be offered online or at the organisations premises.

 In an industry or business setting, the focus is more likely to be on identifying training that can be done and that will be most beneficial to employees and to the company.
 This will likely involve consulting with supervisors and managers as well as looking for training implications in data on the quantity and quality of products or services, worker safety records, new equipment, new work processes, or other factors.